-If it is possible, designate a space as your study environment.
-It may be your room in a shared house, the kitchen table, office, dining room or in the case of one of my colleagues, a spot in the hallway.
+If possible, designate a space as your study environment.
+It may be your room in a shared house, the kitchen table, office, dining room or a spot in the hallway.
 Wherever you choose, claim it and make it yours in order to reduce distractions from those you live with and to create a studying mindset.

-Within our team, many of us have found it invaluable to have a ‘work space’ which is separate from the rest of our life and spaces in which we relax.
-Even if this is simply a cheap desk in your bedroom as it is for me, having a ‘study spot’ which is dedicated to your academic work will help you create structure and routine, and feel in the studying zone.
+It can be invaluable to have a ‘work space’ which is separate from the rest of your life and spaces in which you relax.
+Even if this is simply a cheap desk in your bedroom, having a ‘study spot’ which is dedicated to your academic work will help you create structure and routine, and feel in the studying zone.
 It also makes for less embarrassment when you turn your camera on in Zoom or Teams.

 2. Make it comfortable

-While it may be tempting to study from your bed (which I certainly did as a postgraduate), sitting upright will help you stay alert during synchronous and non-synchronous teaching sessions.
+While it may be tempting to study from your bed (which we’ve all done!), sitting upright will help you stay alert.
 Not to mention the benefits for your shoulders, back and neck.
 Start with a desk or table if you can, as it will allow you to make an organised space and leave your hands free to take notes.

 It’s also worth thinking about how you can make the space more comfortable by opening a window for fresh air every so often, and the level of natural light you can introduce.
 Perhaps think about studying earlier in the day so that the natural brightness helps you stay alert and boosts your mood.